bertopadron/bertopadron.github.io/markdown/index.md

 **Site 2** Samples from PGG23-06 to PGG23-10.

-[XRF data](https://bertopadron.github.io/data/Geochemistry/XRF.csv) and [EPMA data](https://bertopadron.github.io/data/Geochemistry/EPMA.xlsx).
-(EPMA with Numbers format for [Macs](https://bertopadron.github.io/data/Geochemistry/EPMA.numbers))
+[XRF data](https://bertopadron.github.io/data/Geochemistry/XRF.xlsx) and [EPMA data](https://bertopadron.github.io/data/Geochemistry/XRF.xlsx). ([XRF](https://bertopadron.github.io/data/Geochemistry/EPMA.numbers) and [EPMA](https://bertopadron.github.io/data/Geochemistry/EPMA.numbers) with Numbers format for Macs.

 No more information is given (but as you know the PGG is excellently equipped with all experimental techniques necessary to accomplish the project).
 Your challenge is to discuss what kind of experimental data you would need to solve the puzzle.